Nquan0207/Inpaint/README.md

   - Generate more occlusions: `python Utils/gen_occ.py --num 1000 --size 0.18,0.30`
 - Speed
   - Apple M‑series (MPS) and CUDA are auto‑detected.
 CPU will be slower.

-Troubleshooting

-- “No such file or directory: data/occluded”
-  - Generate occlusions first: `python Utils/gen_occ.py --num 50`
-- Masks look inverted or predictions still gray
-  - Use the “Debug mask polarity” cell in the notebook; it writes `debug_*` images to `model/outputs/`.
-  - Ensure previews are saved from blended output, not the raw network output.
-- Mismatched names between clean and occluded
-  - Each occluded file `<stem>.jpg` must map to clean `<stem>.jpg` in `oxford-iiit-pet/images` and to mask `<stem>_mask.png` in `occluded`.
-  - If you used `--per-image > 1` (e.g., `_occ1` suffix), adjust the mapping in the Dataset as noted in the notebook.
-- OpenCV read error in `gen_occ.py`
-  - The script now skips unreadable files and supports `.jpg/.jpeg/.png` (any case).
-Verify `--src-dir` points to images.

 Repository Map